PREreview/documentation/resources/guidelines.md

 ...

 ### Quick template questions:
-Below is a list of questions you can be asking yourself while reading the perprint.
+Below is a list of questions you can be asking yourself while reading the preprint to write up a quick review.

 * *What is the main question the study attempts to answer?*
 * *What is (are) the hypothesis(es)?*